kranjan94/Sort/README.md

     LinkedList<Comparable> sorted_list = QuickSort.sort(unsorted_list);

+####Testing
-The Sort class tests algorithms by generating a list of random non-negative integers and sorting them.
+The Sort class tests algorithms in two ways: individually, by generating, printing, and sorting a list of randomly generated integers; or by performing a detailed test of all algorithms with varying sample size.
-Input format:
+To test a single algorithm:

     java Sort name size range

 name: "merge", "insertion", "quick", etc.
 size: number of values to generate and sort
 range: upper bound on positive integers to generate

+To test all algorithms:
+	java Sort full trials range

+trials: number of trials to use for each sample size; 30 by default
+range: upper bound on positive integers to generate; 100 by default
+The full test performs each algorithm a number of times on randomly generated sets of 10, 100, 1000, and 10000 integers and records the average running time of the algorithm for each sample size.